alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

     plot_predictions(state, tstamp)
 ```

-As one can see from this, the model has fairly wide intervals
+As we can see from this, the model has fairly wide intervals
 surrounding the predicted final margin based on the original linear
 regression model.
 Interestingly, when I fit Georgia in this way, it
 looks much more likely that Trump would win through this point than